-Rear-Entry and Side-Entry Wheelchair Conversion Options for Minivans
+Rear or Side-Entry Wheelchair Van Conversion Options

-Published: 2010-06-20 - Updated: 2013-06-16
+Published: 2010-06-20 - Updated: 2022-06-22

-In a rear-entry vehicle, the wheelchair occupant enters through the rear hatch.
-In a side-entry vehicle, the wheelchair occupant enters through the side-sliding passenger door.
+Accessible minivans are available in two types of ramp entry options; side-entry and rear-entry.
+The difference between the two is how the wheelchair occupant enters the vehicles.
+In a rear-entry car, the wheelchair occupant enters through the rear hatch.
+The wheelchair occupant enters through the side-sliding passenger door in a side-entry vehicle.
 Although the side-entry conversion is more common, we have customers who prefer the rear-entry.
 Here are some facts about the two options to help you decide which will work best for you.

 Rear-Entry Wheelchair Accessible Minivans

-Why People Prefer Rear-Entry Wheelchair Minivans
+PRO's: Why People Prefer Rear-Entry Wheelchair Minivans

 The rear-entry accessible minivan can fit into a normal parking space and does not need the extra space on the side that side-entry vehicles need.
 A rear-entry vehicle is beneficial to customers who wish to exit and enter their vehicle in a garage or who need to double park for loading and unloading.

-Why Rear-Entry Might Not Work For You
+Con's: Why Rear-Entry Might Not Work For You

 Since the rear-entry floor is only lowered to behind the middle bench seat or driver and passenger seats, the wheelchair occupant can not drive or sit in the passenger seat while in their wheelchair.
-Only if an individual is able to transfer into the factory seat can they could use the pilot or co-pilot seating options.
+Only if an individual can transfer into the factory seat can they could use the pilot or co-pilot seating options.

 Side-Entry Wheelchair Accessible Minivans

-Why People Prefer Side-Entry Wheelchair Minivans
+Pro's: Why People Prefer Side-Entry Wheelchair Minivans

 The side-entry allows wheelchair users to drive right into the driver or front passenger positions while still in their chair, which is not an option for rear-entry vans.
-A side-entry vehicle makes a huge difference for families with wheelchair bound parents and also anyone who wants the freedom to travel alone.
+A side-entry vehicle makes a huge difference for families with parents who used wheelchairs and anyone who wants the freedom to travel alone.

-Why Side-Entry Might Not Work For You
+Con's: Why Side-Entry Might Not Work For You

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.